cjimti/mk/_posts/2018-05-17-web-cluster-ingress.md

 This article builds on the [Production Hobby Cluster] guide.
 The following closely the official [deploy ingress] Installation Guide with a few adjustments suitable for the [Production Hobby Cluster], specifically the use of a [DaemonSet] rather than a [Deployment] and leveraging **hostNetwork** and **hostPort** for our [DaemonSet] [Pod]s

-By now you may be managing multiple clusters. 'kubectl` is a great tool to use on your local workstation to manage remote clusters and will little effort you can quickly point it to a new cluster and switch between them all day.
+By now you may be managing multiple clusters. [kubectl] is a great tool to use on your local workstation to manage remote clusters and will little effort you can quickly point it to a new cluster and switch between them all day.
 Check out my article [kubectl Context Multiple Clusters](https://mk.imti.co/kubectl-remote-context/) for a quick tutorial.

 ### Namespace